 - At least 45 minutes before you bake the bread, preheat the oven with a cast iron pan (I LOVE my challenger bread pan) inside at 250°C.

 - Once the oven is preheated, carefully place the dough on a sheet of baking paper, seam side down.
-Score the surface and bake in the dutch oven for 30 minutes covered.
+Score the surface and bake in the cast iron pan for 30 minutes covered.

 - After 30 minutes, turn the heat down to 220°C, remove the cover and bake for another 20-25 minutes, until the crust is golden brown and crispy.